The Attachment Yardstick

 The Curse of the Missing Homework

 by: Craig Peterson In elementary school my two attachment-challenged sons whipped through their assignments in class.
 They rarely had homework.
-Since both made excellent grades, I never gave the situation […]
+Since both made excellent grades, I never gave the situation a second thought.
+All that quickly changed by middle school.
+As the missing work mounted, their grades plummeted.
+With seven teachers during the day, they […]